ibm-cloud-docs/vpc/vsi_is_connecting_zos.md

 5. Use the **Ctrl + L** key combination to open a new z/OS Master Console, where you can issue four commands `start`, `stop`, `ipl`, and `oprmsg` for z/OS virtual server instance operations.

+6. You can then issue `<command> help` to get more help for each of the commands.

 For more information, see [Accessing virtual server instances by using VNC or serial consoles](/docs/vpc?topic=vpc-vsi_is_connecting_console).
 The VNC console is not supported on z/OS virtual server instances.

 ### Using SSH private key through a floating IP address